Alzheimer’s and Music: The Calming Power of Melodies

 Whether it’s classical music, nature sounds, or even your favourite playlist, music has the ability to transport us to a more peaceful state of mind.

-When we experience anxiety or agitation, our bodies release stress that can make us feel on edge and overwhelmed.
+When we experience anxiety or agitation, our bodies release stress hormones that can make us feel on edge and overwhelmed.

 Listening to music can counteract these effects by triggering the release of endorphins, which are natural mood boosters.